turag-ev/kanboard-telegram-bot/README.md

 ### Additional Packages

-> pip install requests
+None.

 Sorry, if something is missing.
 Please make a Pull-Request or open an Issue if something is missing.

 # Configuration
 To configure your Bot, please make a copy of *default_config.json* and name it *config.json* or change the name in *bot.py* according to your filename: